 When this happens, you may need to file an injury claim with the driver’s insurance company.
-This is similar to other car accident claims.
-However, other rideshare accidents are different.
+Our Uber accident lawyer/Lyft accident attorney can help.
+While this is similar to other car accident claims, rideshare accidents are different.
 That’s because drivers working for Uber or Lyft need to have supplemental insurance that covers them while they are “driving for profit” (and often not covered by their personal insurance).

 Rideshare driver insurance policies often have higher policy limits than personal car insurance policies.
 However, there are many different types of insurance policies.
-That’s why it’s important to talk to an attorney who understands how the claim process works for rideshare accidents.
+That’s why it’s important to talk to a rideshare accident attorney who understands how the claim process works for rideshare accidents.

 What happens if an Uber or Lyft driver crashes into my car?